perez987/Intel-AX210-on-Sonoma-Sequoia-Tahoe/README.md

 On Monterey and newer you have to install 3 extensions:

-* `IntelBTPatcher.kext`, requires Lilu 1.6.2 or newer >> fixes a bug in bluetoothd by correctly initializing the bluetooth module.
+* `IntelBTPatcher.kext`, requires Lilu 1.6.2 or newer: fixes a bug in bluetoothd by correctly initializing the bluetooth module.
-* `IntelBluetoothFirmware.kext` >> load the firmware to the device and set the device name in USB Host Controller to Bluetooth USB Host Controller.
+* `IntelBluetoothFirmware.kext`: load the firmware to the device and set the device name in USB Host Controller to Bluetooth USB Host Controller.
-* `BlueToolFixup.kext` (available in Acidanthera's [BrcmPatchRAM](https://github.com/acidanthera/BrcmPatchRAM) package) >> on macOS Monterey `IntelBluetoothInjector.kext`stopped working due to changes made by Apple to the Bluetooth stack.
+* `BlueToolFixup.kext` (available in Acidanthera's [BrcmPatchRAM](https://github.com/acidanthera/BrcmPatchRAM) package): on macOS Monterey `IntelBluetoothInjector.kext`stopped working due to changes made by Apple to the Bluetooth stack.

 `IntelBTPatcher.kext `and `IntelBluetoothFirmware.kext` are inside the `IntelBluetooth` package available in the [releases](https://github.com/OpenIntelWireless/IntelBluetoothFirmware/releases) page.